kevin-fang/high-throughput-febio/INSTALL.md

 - To run on startup, add `cd /absolute/path/to/this/directory && ./run_docker.sh <condor config file>` to `/etc/rc.local` (Linux only) on your machine.

 ### Native Installation (Linux only):
-- For Ubuntu/Debian: install HTCondor with `export DEBIAN_FRONTEND=noninteractive && sudo apt-get install htcondor && unset DEBIAN_FRONTEND` For other Linux distros, you may need to [build from source](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki).
-When installing, ignore the prompts for filesystems, etc.
+- For Ubuntu/Debian: install HTCondor with `sudo apt-get install htcondor` For other Linux distros, you may need to [build from source](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki).
+When installing, select "no" when "Manage installation of HTCondor automatically" appears.
 - Move the `condor_config.local` file to `/etc/condor/condor_config.local`
 - Start the condor instance with `sudo /etc/init.d/condor start`
 - Stop the condor instance with `sudo /etc/init.d/condor stop`